kaleidawave/kaleidawave.github.io/src/posts/web-terminology.md

 ### Cache

-A map that may or may not contain an already processed or downloaded asset
+A map like data structure that may or may not contain an already processed or downloaded asset